FancyPixel/fancypixel.github.io/source/_posts/2015-11-24-moving-to-watchos-2.markdown

 ##Gulps

 The previous version of [Gulps](https://itunes.apple.com/us/app/gulps/id979057304?ls=1&mt=8) relied on Apple's [App grouping](https://developer.apple.com/library/prerelease/ios/documentation/General/Conceptual/ExtensibilityPG/ExtensionScenarios.html#//apple_ref/doc/uid/TP40014214-CH21-SW1) to share data between the app and the watch extension.
 The data was stored on [Realm](http://ream.io), and thanks to its notification system, the watch app was always kept up to date when a change occurred.
 This was possible because the watch extension used to live on the phone alongside the main app.
-It was a brilliant system, and so easy to implement... my heart sank when Apple announced that the watch extension was going to live on the watch.
+It was a brilliant system, and so easy to implement... my heart sank when Apple announced that they were moving the watch extension on the watch itself.
 I knew that a storm of refactoring was coming.
 Before opening that can of worms, let's reminisce about the good old times.
 This is the setup for a WatchOS 1 app:

 ~~~swift